bensoer/cdk-photo-archive/README.md

     - CustomResource for bucket handling ?
     - CustomResource for dynamodb handling ?
 - Merge common python library code into a Lambda Layer library so it can be shared and reduce repeated code
+- Setup Lambda versions - implement blue/green deployments with CDK updates
 - Use StepFunctions for Feature Lambdas ?
 - Merge everything into Nested Stacks of 1 master stack
 - Don't use exports.
 Use SSM Parameter Store
+- Create a ConfigurationFactory class which fetches all configurations and resolves defaults etc